Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 ```

 # Providing Meta Information
-There is the possibility to provide meta information with the declation of a `DrillingProperty`.
+There is the possibility to provide meta information with the declation of a `DrillingProperty` or of a `class` or a `struct`.
+In the case of a `class` or a `struct`, the meta information are associated with instances of these `class`
+or `struct` seen as if they were serialized, typically in `json`.
 This is achieved using
 specific attributes.
 The possible attributes are:
 - `AccessToVariableAttribute` : It takes one argument of the type `CommonProperty.VariableAccessType`.
 This attribute is used to inform whether
 the property will be only fetched (`CommonProperty.VariableAccessType.Readable`) or if it can be assigned (`CommonProperty.VariableAccessType.Assignable`).